jrmarco/jrm-killboard/README.md

 First of all, if you don't know what Killmails are, [read this](https://wiki.eveuniversity.org/Killmail).
 Killmails can be synced manually or automatically via an ESI Application.
 We will now dive into the "How-To" on both scenario:

 * Manually load killmail : killmail can be manually imported ( this can be done even if you enabled the ESI Application auto sync ).
 First of all a Corporation ID must be stored in the Admin Settings page.
 If you skip this step manual sync won't be possible.
-From the JRM Killboard :: Main page, use the top field called Killmail URL : paste the killmail link ( links have this format: https://esi.evetech.net/latest/killmails/ KILL-ID / KILL-HASH / ) and click on the Load Kill button.
+From the JRM Killboard :: Main page, use the top field called Killmail URL : paste the killmail link ( links have this format: https://esi.evetech.net/ (LATEST OR V1) /killmails/ KILL-ID / KILL-HASH / ) and click on the Load Kill button.
 Your kill will be loaded ( if not present ) and all the information fetched.
 If the kill items are missing or price is missing at that time, process will ask you to provide a price for it

 * Auto Sync Killmail - ESI Application : killmails and price sync can be done automatically using the combination of an ESI Application and a Cronjob.
 The application and the cronjob are not direct part of the plugin, you need to provide them TO the plugin.
 	* ESI Application: an ESI application must be requested and created from the [Eve Developer](https://developers.eveonline.com/) website.
 To obtain one: